-This CERT incident handling course, which provides a well-rounded understanding of incident handling practices and functions, can be used to prepare for the CERT-Certified Incident Handler Certification.
 After completing this course, participants are encouraged to attend the companion course, Advanced Topics in Incident Handling.

 Note: There is significant content overlap between the Foundations of Incident Management course and the Managing CSIRTs course.
 We recommend that attendees register for one course or the other, but not both.
 The Foundations of Incident Management course covers more technical topics such as email and malware attacks, PGP, and recognizing signs of attack.
 The Foundations of Incident Management course is designed to introduce new incident handlers to the basic skills and processes they will need to perform incident handling work.
 The Managing CSIRTs course focuses on incident handling issues from an operational management perspective.
 The Managing course includes modules on staffing issues, needed infrastructure, publishing information, and handling major events which are not covered in the Foundations course.

 - new incident handlers, investigators, and SOC analysts (one to three months of experience) who will be performing various incident management or security operations activities

 - staff performing work roles in the NICE1 Computer Network Defense Analysis and Incident Response specialty areas